 Martha Graham Dance Company, New York City – October 2015

 Eight men marched in unison across the studio, tightly grouped.
 They repeatedly lunged and crossed one leg over the other knee while their arms formed stiff, angular shapes.
 Eight women also strode across determinedly, twisting their upper bodies with each jerking step.
 Abdiel Jacobsen*, Soloist of the Martha Graham Dance Company, stood in the centre in the role of The Shaman, wearing a cloak – black on one side and white on the other – that heightened the sense of opposition and conflict with each sweep of Jacobsen’s long limbs.
-Charlotte Landreau*, a dancer of the company, curled and contorted her thin frame to express both her reluctance and acceptance of her tragic fate in the character of The Chosen One.
+Charlotte Landreau*, a dancer of the company, curled and contorted her thin frame to express both her reluctance to and acceptance of her tragic fate in the character of The Chosen One.
 Stravinsky’s rhythmic, pounding score played from the studio’s speakers.

 Martha Graham’s The Rite of Spring, set to Igor Stravinsky’s composition of the same name, premiered in 1984, 70 years after the infamous performance by Les Ballets Russes that incited a near riot at a Paris theater.
 Few choreographers, including Graham, have been able to hold their own against Stravinsky’s monumental score.

 Following the music’s tumultuous finish, the dancers’ panting breaths echoed in the otherwise silent studio.
 They looked toward the two rehearsal directors, Denise Vale and Tadej Brdnik.
 “Okay, that was good,” said Vale, Senior Artistic Associate and a former Principal Dancer of the company.
 Her voice had a very soothing tone and her enunciation was crisp.
-“A few things we need to fix –”, and she turned to Tadej Brdnik, who had been taking notes on a clipboard beside her.
+“A few things we need to fix –”, and she turned to Brdnik, who had been taking notes on a clipboard beside her.
 Brdnik, Program Director at the Martha Graham School and Principal Dancer of the company since 1996, answers to a myriad of duties – on the same day, I saw him dashing from the morning class he teaches to coordinate the rundown of an evening event for the company’s donors, responding to the company’s wardrobe designer along the way, and then checking the repair work to the floor tiles as he passed through the studio’s small lobby where students of the Martha Graham School stretched and sprawled on their lunch break.
 For now Brdnik is focused on this rehearsal.
-The company will fly out in just two days for a month-long tour with stops in China, Russia and Turkey, where several of Graham’s iconic works, including The Rite of Spring, will be performed.
+In just two days, the company will fly out for a month-long tour with stops in China, Russia and Turkey, where several of Graham’s iconic works, including The Rite of Spring, will be performed.
 Rehearsal time is precious.

 “Can I please have the men for that last section,” said Brdnik, and the men grouped around him on one side of the studio.
 “The shoulder,” he explains, demonstrating with his body, “needs to come toward the audience.”
 Vale gathered the women on the other side.
 “This part here,” and she tilted her upper body, reached one arm toward the ground while pulling the other arm, bent, in opposition.
 “You’re throwing the seed, here…Show me that position before you turn.”
 One of dancers tried the movement.
 “Get there,” Vale said sharply, ” – faster!”
 With her voice, Vale emulated the swiftness that she wanted to see.
 “Yes!
 And…throw!”
 She said excitedly as the dancers practiced.
 “Good!
 Stay in unison, but have your own intention for the movement.”